 Skip to content

 These are the primitives that you can use to implement your own expectations.
-Regardless of how it's called an expectation should either return pass(), fail(), or throw an error (if for example, the arguments are invalid).
+Every path through an expectation should either call pass(), fail(), or throw an error (e.g. if the arguments are invalid).
+Expectations should always return invisible(act$val).

 Learn more about creating your own expectations in vignette("custom-expectation").